k8ssandra/k8ssandra/docs/content/en/install/local/multi-cluster-kustomize/_index.md

 If you previously created a [single cluster]({{< relref "install/local/" >}}) with `setup-kind-multicluster.sh`, you will need to delete it in order to perform the multi-cluster setup.
 The script currently does not support adding clusters to an existing setup (see [#128](https://github.com/k8ssandra/k8ssandra-operator/issues/128)).

-In this multi-cluster topic, we will create two kind clusters with three worker nodes per clusters.
+In this multi-cluster topic, we will create two kind clusters with four worker nodes per clusters.
 Remember that K8ssandra Operator requires clusters to have routable pod IPs. kind clusters by default will run on the same Docker network, which means that they will have routable IPs.